Sephardic Bnei Anusim: Past and present customs and practices

 Among descendants of Sephardic Bnei Anusim, some maintained crypto-Judaism.
-There are people today in Spain, Portugal and throughout Latin America (and other countries where they had migrated) have recognized that they retain familial customs of Jewish origins, and we know this because of publicity about research and DNA analysis showing Jewish ancestry.
+Today, people in Spain, Portugal, and throughout Latin America (and other countries where they had migrated) have recognized that they retain familial customs of Jewish origins, and we know this because of publicity about research and DNA analysis showing Jewish ancestry.

-The specifics and origin for these practices within families are sometimes no longer known, or were only passed down in portions of the family, and then at times the knowledge of the origin of the customs is vague.
-In some families Jewish customs and tradition were passed down mainly by the women, but not the Jewish identity of the ancestors (to keep the children protected).
-Whereas the Jewish identity (knowledge of the Jewishness of ancestors) was passed down along the male line.
-And in practically all of these families the children were taught a great fear of outsiders to the family.
+The specifics and origin of these practices within families are sometimes no longer known, or were only passed down in portions of the family, and then, at times, the knowledge of the origin of the customs is vague.
+In some families, Jewish customs and traditions were passed down mainly by the women, but not the Jewish identity of the ancestors (to keep the children protected).
+The Jewish identity (knowledge of the Jewishness of ancestors) was passed down along the male line.
+And in practically all of these families, the children were taught a great fear of outsiders to the family.
 And that no one outside the family could be trusted.
 This is one of the most common themes of Crypto-Judaism.
-This has somewhat impaired those helping people with such fears - except when the helpers are also from this same ancestry.
-Some of these communities in Iberia and throughout Latin America have only recently (late 20 century) begun to acknowledge their family's Jewish practices.
+This has somewhat impaired those helping people with such fears, except when the helpers are from the same ancestry.
+Some of these communities in Iberia and throughout Latin America have only recently (in the late 20th century) begun to acknowledge their family's Jewish practices.

 Groups of Bnei Anusim in Latin America and Iberia congregate and associate as functional communities of Judaizers.
 Such practice was particularly persecuted under the Spanish and Portuguese inquisitions, which were finally abolished in the 19th century.
 Under the Inquisition, the penalty for "Judaizing" by Jewish converts to Christianity (and their Christian-born descendants) was usually death by burning.

-Members of modern-day organized groups of Sephardic Bnei Anusim who have openly and publicly come back to the faith and traditions of their ancestors have either formally converted, or made a formal "return" through Beit Din.
-The Israeli government called these groups "emerging communities" in a report that was published on 2017 by the Ministry of Diaspora Affairs (based on research done, by a committee, also under the Ministry of Diaspora Affairs between 2015 and 2017).
+Members of modern-day organized groups of Sephardic Bnei Anusim who have openly and publicly come back to the faith and traditions of their ancestors have either formally converted or made a formal "return" through Beit Din.
+The Israeli government called these groups "emerging communities" in a report published in 2017 by the Ministry of Diaspora Affairs (based on research done by a committee, also under the Ministry of Diaspora Affairs between 2015 and 2017).

 Old and New World inquisitions and migrations

 The Spanish and Portuguese Inquisitions in the Iberian Peninsula, their persecution of New Christians of Jewish origin, and the virulent racial anti-Semitism are well known.
-The traditional Jewish holiday of Purim was celebrated disguised as the feast day of a fictional Christian saint, the "Festival of Santa Esterica" - based on the story of Queen Esther in Persia.
-Other Jewish festivals were also celebrated, in hiding, and were disguised as something else.
+The traditional Jewish holiday of Purim was celebrated disguised as the feast day of a fictional Christian saint, the "Festival of Santa Esterica"—based on the story of Queen Esther in Persia.
+Other Jewish festivals were also celebrated in hiding and disguised as something else.

-The branches of the Spanish Inquisition in the Americas, however, were originally established as a result of the complaints made by Spanish conquerors and settlers of Old Christian backgrounds to the Crown.
+However, the Spanish Inquisition branches in the Americas were established initially due to the complaints made by Spanish conquerors and settlers of Old Christian backgrounds to the Crown.
 They had noticed a significant illegal influx of New Christians of Sephardi origin into their colonies, many coming in via the Portuguese colony of Brazil.